tytydraco/yessleep/out/I_work_overnight_security_at_a_mall_The_escalators_keep_remembering_me_wrong__Part_1.md

 1. Mark a section of the black handrail.
 It doesn’t matter with what, just as long as it survives the machinery.
 A strip of white tape will work perfectly.
 2. Ride the ascending escalator while counting every step.
 3. Walk the upper balcony and ride back down while counting again after marking the section of rail where you step on.
 (Always step onto the escalator when your mark appears)
-4. Repeat steps 2 & 3 until the marker disappears.
-5. If the mannequins are all facing the top of the escalator on the tenth circuit, the loop has begun.
+4. If the mannequins are all facing the top of the escalator on the tenth circuit, the loop has begun.
-6. Every completed loop adds one step to the escalators.
+5. Every completed loop adds one step to the escalators.
 Observation and acknowledgement of this helps sustain the loop.
-7. Do not allow any part of your body to touch the comb.
+6. Do not allow any part of your body to touch the comb.
 (I don’t know why yet)
-8. The mall will begin changing after the first additional step.
+7. The mall will begin changing after the first additional step.
-9. Always count.
+8. Always count.
 (VERY IMPORTANT)
-10. If you stop counting, don’t panic.
-Just start over.

 **\*\*\***